seL4/docs/Tutorials/get-the-tutorials.md

 *Hint:* This step only needs to be done once, i.e. before doing your first tutorial.

 ## Get the code
-All tutorials are in the <a href="https://github.com/seL4/sel4-tutorials-manifest">sel4-tutorials-manifest</a>.
+All code for the tutorials is described in the <a href="https://github.com/seL4/sel4-tutorials-manifest">sel4-tutorials-manifest</a>.
 Get the code with:
 ```
 mkdir sel4-tutorials-manifest
 cd sel4-tutorials-manifest